getml/reflect-cpp/docs/concepts/field_syntax.md

 There are a two things you have to keep in mind:

+!!! note
-!!! tip 1.
-If you annotate *some* of the fields using `rfl::Field`, then you must annotate *all* of them.
+    1. If you annotate *some* of the fields using `rfl::Field`, then you must annotate *all* of them.

     2. If you are combining structs using `rfl::Flatten`, then they structs combined like this must either be annotated or not.

 You can initilize your struct like this: